aka: Mecha Mook

 - In ReBoot, when Matrix and Turbo are confronted by some infected Guardians, Matrix asks if their drones "have personality chips".
 As soon as they heard a No, both of them shot the robots, destroying them easily.

 - Samurai Jack: nearly any opponent Jack ever actually harms will turn out to be one of Aku's evil robot minions.
 Regardless of what they looked like before, as soon as they get sliced in half, there will be sparks and an explosion.

-- Heavily subverted: although Jack only ever cut the Mecha-Mooks (or Demonic Invaders) with his sword, they always seemed to be Ridiculously Human Robots, either outside or internally ("veins" and "bones" in the interior of a roach-robot Jack cut in two, for instance).
+- Subverted: although Jack only ever cut the Mecha-Mooks (or Demonic Invaders) with his sword, they always seemed to be Ridiculously Human Robots, either outside or internally ("veins" and "bones" in the interior of a roach-robot Jack cut in two, for instance).
 This allowed the show to get away with the High-Pressure Blood trope and other extreme scenes of carnage, because it was just oil.
 Really.

 - Additionally subverted in one episode in which an episode is told through the perspective of a mecha-mook, and his very real, very human emotions are made painfully apparent to the viewer.
 (Apparently, the scientist who built him gave him emotions because "he was kind of funny that way".
 Then he fights Jack and gets cut up like any other robotic malcontent.